The Invasion (professional wrestling): Invasion pay-per-view

-WWF gains momentum: The Return of The Rock
+WWF gains momentum; Return of The Rock

-On the July 26 episode of SmackDown!, Shane McMahon extended an invitation to The Rock, who had not been seen since the Raw Is War following WrestleMania X-Seven, to join the Alliance.
+On the July 26 episode of SmackDown!, Shane McMahon extended an invitation to The Rock, who was serving a kayfabe suspension since the post-WrestleMania X-Seven edition of Raw Is War, to join The Alliance.
 Also that night, Kurt Angle challenged Booker T to a WCW Championship match, which Booker T accepted.
-The WWF gained momentum when Angle made Booker T submit with an ankle lock, taking the WCW Championship away from the Alliance.
-Angle's title run proved to be short-lived, as Booker T won it back on the July 30 episode of Raw Is War.
+The WWF gained momentum when Angle made Booker T submit with an ankle lock, taking the WCW Championship away from The Alliance.

-On that same Raw Is War at the First Union Center in Philadelphia, The Rock returned for the first time since his kayfabe suspension (in reality, he was given the "suspension" to take time off to film The Scorpion King) on the April 2 episode of Raw Is War.
-Shane, Stephanie, and Vince McMahon were in the ring that night, trying to convince The Rock to join them.
-Shane reminded The Rock of how Vince screwed him out of the WWF Championship earlier in the year at WrestleMania and also in a steel cage match the day after WrestleMania.
-Vince conceded that it was wrong for him to back Austin, as he was a rattlesnake that he should have known would eventually bite him.
+Angle's WCW title run proved to be short-lived, as Booker T won it back on the July 30 episode of Raw Is War.
+On that same night, The Rock returned for the first time since the start of his kayfabe suspension on the April 2 episode of Raw Is War (in reality, he was given the "suspension" to take time off to film The Scorpion King).
+Shane, Stephanie, and Mr. McMahon were in the ring that night, trying to convince The Rock to join them.
+Shane reminded The Rock of how Mr. McMahon screwed him out of the WWF Championship earlier in the year at WrestleMania and also in a steel cage match the night after WrestleMania.
+Mr. McMahon conceded that it was wrong for him to back Austin, as he was a rattlesnake that he should have known would eventually bite him.
 He promised The Rock that he had no intention of screwing him if he returned to the WWF but also noted that he could not promise that he never would; if it was good for business, he said, then he just might do it.
-He told The Rock that he was at least being honest with him and pleaded for The Rock to trust himself, stating that his future was with the fans and the WWF.
-The Rock gave Vince a Rock Bottom after some bickering between Shane and Vince, and proceeded to stare down Shane, then smile cheekily and shake Shane's hand, faking a defection to the Alliance and a heel turn – but he then proceeded to Rock Bottom him as well and give him a People's Elbow, before emphatically asserting, "Finally, the Rock has come back... to the WWF," thus aligning himself with the World Wrestling Federation.
+He told The Rock that he was at least being honest with him and pleaded for The Rock to trust him, stating that his future was with the fans and the WWF.
+The Rock gave Mr. McMahon a Rock Bottom, and proceeded to stare down Shane, then smiled and shook Shane's hand, faking a defection to The Alliance and a heel turn – but he then proceeded to Rock Bottom him as well and give him a People's Elbow, before emphatically asserting, "Finally, The Rock has come back... to the WWF." thus aligning himself with the WWF.

 His return led to a WCW Championship match between The Rock and Booker T at SummerSlam, which The Rock won, marking the second time the WCW Championship belt changed sides to the WWF.
-At that same pay-per-view, Austin retained his WWF Championship against Angle after Angle won by disqualification.
+At SummerSlam, Austin retained his WWF Championship against Angle after Angle won by disqualification.